Will smart glasses become the next smart speaker?

 It seems inevitable for Xiaomi to enter the smart glasses market.

-The reason lies in Xiaomi's three characteristics.
-First, the existence of Xiaomi's ecological chain as a special group.
-Second, smartphone manufacturers' pursuit of a full - scenario ecosystem.
-Third, Xiaomi's logic of pursuing blockbuster products in hardware manufacturing.
+The reason for this lies in Xiaomi's three genes.
+One is the existence of Xiaomi's ecological chain, a special group.
+The second is that mobile phone manufacturers pursue a full - scenario ecosystem.
+The third is Xiaomi's logic of pursuing blockbuster products in hardware manufacturing.

-Around 2022, Hive Technology, invested by Xiaomi, released a MiJia Glasses Camera.
-Although it's called a camera, it's actually a combination of a camera and glasses, which is the current smart glasses focusing on the photo - taking function.
+Around 2022, Fengchao Technology, invested by Xiaomi, released a MiJia Glasses Camera.
+Although it's called a camera, it's actually a combination of a camera and glasses, which is the current smart glasses that mainly focus on the photo - taking function.

-This pair of smart glasses, which was somewhat similar to OPPO's Air Glass released in 2021, was very popular that year.
-However, due to the lack of technological maturity and the overly unique product form, Hive Technology later shifted its focus to smart audio glasses.
-It successively released MIJIA Smart Audio Glasses and Jiehuan AI Audio Glasses.
+This pair of smart glasses, which was somewhat similar to the OPPO Air Glass released in 2021, was very popular at that time.
+However, due to the lack of technological maturity resulting in a too - unique product form, Fengchao Technology later shifted its focus to smart audio glasses mainly for audio, and successively released the MIJIA Smart Audio Glasses and the Jiehuan AI Audio Glasses.

 Over the years, Xiaomi has also launched its own smart glasses.

-Xiaomi first announced two concept smart glasses.
-One was the Xiaomi Smart Glasses Exploration Edition shown in 2021, and the other was the Xiaomi Wireless AR Glasses Exploration Edition shown in 2023.
+Xiaomi first released two PPT - only smart glasses.
+One was the Xiaomi Smart Glasses Exploration Edition shown to the public in 2021, and the other was the Xiaomi Wireless AR Glasses Exploration Edition shown in 2023.
 Neither of them was mass - produced.

-When the first - generation Xiaomi AI Glasses finally came out in 2025, it was completely different from the previous two exploration editions.
-It became an AI glasses without display function.
+When the first - generation Xiaomi AI Glasses finally came out in 2025, it was completely different from the previous two exploration - edition products and became an AI glasses without a display function.